SDSU’s Ness School of Management and Economics establishes Ness School Downtown

 Barriers to adopting precision agriculture practices

-Precision agriculture technologies help optimize returns on crops and livestock while using resources as efficiently as possible.
+Precision agriculture technologies help optimize returns on crops and livestock while using resources as efficiently as possible, but there are some barriers to the adoption of these technologies, SDSU researchers find.

 SDSU celebrates patent, program that encourages innovation